Major sports events around the world that have been hit by the coronavirus outbreak:

 – All soccer in the Netherlands was suspended until the end of March.

 – FIFA and the Asian Football Confederation have agreed to postpone Asian World Cup qualifying matches in March and June.

-– FIFA said South American qualifying matches between March 23-31 for the 2022 World Cup were postponed.
+– FIFA has postponed South American qualifying matches for the 2022 World Cup between March 23-31.

 – Spain’s Copa del Rey final between Athletic Bilbao and Real Sociedad (Seville; April 18) was postponed.